Olive Philp Diary, 1919

 TUESDAY, 6

 Done chores and finished road fence in forenoon.
 Then fixing fence on other place and taking off barb wire.
-I up to Harry's in aft evening mr. Henderson called with a chair for mother from Da.
+I up to Harry's in aft evening Mr. Henderson called with a chair for mother from Da.
 She 56 yrs old.
 Fine but very high wind all day

 WEDNESDAY, 7

 Done chores.
 Brock to town in morning to get horses shod.
-Da fixing some fenceback of barn.
+Da fixing some fence back of barn.
 Fixing fence on other place in afternoon.
 Brock + I to town at night Fine but a little breezy.
-Took off stormwindows in evening.
+Took off storm windows in evening.

 Done chores and digging out a plugged drain on other place in forenoon.
 Fixing line fence beleive Jack + us and fence round pasture.
-Mr. Henderson and a Mr. Carrigan Callede..
+Mr. Henderson and a Mr. Carrigan Called..
 Fine but very dull and a little cool.

 V FRIDAY, 9 X